jonmartin721/docforge-api/README.md

 - FluentValidation prevents injection attacks
 - CORS properly configured for local dev

+## Known Issues

+See [open issues](https://github.com/jonmartin721/docforge-api/issues) for current bugs and areas that need testing.
+If you run into problems, please open an issue - it helps improve the project.

 ## Roadmap

-Things I might add:
+Planned features (contributions welcome):
 - Template versioning (save history)
-- Bulk generation (process 100s of PDFs from a CSV)
+- ~~Bulk generation (process 100s of PDFs from a CSV)~~ - Done!
+Use `/api/documents/generate-batch`
 - Cloud storage (S3/Azure instead of local disk)
 - Template sharing (if there's interest)

 ## Contributing

-This is a portfolio project, but I'm happy to review PRs!
+PRs are welcome and will be reviewed promptly.

 **Quick contribution ideas:**
 - Add template examples (invoices, tickets, certificates)